damonyoungcc/english-interview/mock2.md

-When Users saving their money in bank or buying wealth products, they could earn points. and then use those points in a points mall to get products or services.
+When Users saving their money in bank or buying wealth products, they could earn points. and then use those points in a points mall to get products or services. it's like rakuten points system, encouraging user to use bank services, the more they use, the more points they earn. the more benefits they get.

 This system had two parts:
 - A mobile web page points mall inside the Fumin Bank app.(WebView-based page inside the app)